 The western face of Mt.
-Dandenong, in 2021 known as the Doongalla Forest Reserve, was once the site of a magnificent mansion called Doongalla.
-The Forest Reserve consists of crown allotments first selected in the 1870s and 1880s.
-The Reserve extends from an elevation of 152 m to the top of the second highest peak, Mt Corhanwarrabul, also known as Burke's Lookout (previously Barnes Lookout), elevation 628 m.
+Corhanwarrabul, in 2022 known as the Doongalla Forest Reserve, was once the site of a magnificent mansion called Doongalla.
+The Forest Reserve consists of Crown allotments first selected in the 1870s and 1880s.
+The Reserve extends from an elevation of 152 m to near Burke's Lookout (previously Barnes Lookout), elevation 628 m.
 Starting in the 1950s, the properties were reclaimed by the Government and Doongalla Forest Reserve created.

-On the 21st January 1891, the prominent lawyer, investor, Member of Parliament, and land boomer, Sir Matthew Davies, purchased the following properties:
+On the 23rd January 1891, the prominent lawyer, investor, Member of Parliament, and land boomer, Sir Matthew Davies, purchased the following Crown allotments (see page 52):

-- Allotment 52.
-First selected and licensed to T. Miller and then taken over by J. Topping and then by George Williamson Bruce.
-Freehold title granted to George Williamson Bruce on 17th December 1889. - Allotment 54.
-First selected by "Samuel Collier of Macauley Farmer" and freehold title granted on 27th January 1885.
-"Michael Geraghty of Macauley Farmer" purchased it from Samuel Collier on 1st March 1888 for £260.
-George Williamson Bruce purchased it from Michael Geraghty on 28th June 1889 for £1,309 13 shillings and 9 pence. - Allotment 55.
-First selected by George Williamson Bruce and freehold title granted on 6th July 1888. - Allotment 56.
+- 52. First selected and licensed to T. Miller and then taken over by J. Topping and then by George Williamson Bruce.
+Freehold title granted to George Williamson Bruce on 17th December 1889. - 54.
+First selected by Samuel Collier of Macauley, Farmer, and freehold title granted on 27th January 1885.
+Michael Geraghty of Macauley, Farmer, purchased it from Collier on 1st March 1888 for 260 pounds as shown in instrument number 209523.
+George Williamson Bruce purchased it from Geraghty on 28th June 1889 for 1,309 pounds 13 shillings 9 pence as shown in instrument number

+- 55. First selected by George Williamson Bruce and freehold title granted on 6th July 1888. - 56.
 First selected and licensed to Henry Lum, but taken over by John Munro Bruce who was granted freehold title on 28th May 1889.